A 4-Step Guide to Fixing Bad Health Habits

 Why?
 Two reasons.
 First, "all routines, habits and rituals make us feel secure," says Mautner.
 "Even unhealthy routines are easier to maintain than to change."

 Second, we are a culture of now.
 When we want a habit changed, we want it changed yesterday.
 Unfortunately, human nature doesn't always work that way: "It takes six to eight weeks for a new habit to become second nature," says Mautner.
-But often, especially when we're stressed, we revert to the old, "bad" behaviors.
+But often, especially when we're stressed, we revert to the old, "bad" behaviours.
 Then we think we've failed and give up trying to change altogether.

 And so starts the cycle all over again — but it doesn't have to.
 Keep in mind that changing habits takes time and perseverance, and you're halfway there.
 Follow Mautner's four steps below to finish the course:

-Step 1: Keep a notebook
+STEP 1: Keep a notebook

-Step 3: Be flexible
+STEP 3: Be flexible

 When you run into obstacles, don't resign yourself to failure and decide your bad habits are your destiny.
 Mautner suggests trying this: "Say to yourself, 'All right, I flubbed up, everybody does it.'
 But remember, the difference between those who succeed and those who don't is persistence."

-Step 4: Acknowledge your success
+STEP 4: Acknowledge your success

-A Plan of Attack
+A plan of attack